straw-hat-team/commanded/guides/explanations/events.md

 ### Metadata

-The `handle/2` function in your handler receives the domain event and a map of metadata associated with that event.
+The `handle/2` function in your handler receives the domain event and an `t:Commanded.EventStore.EnrichedMetadata.t()` struct associated with that event.
 You can provide the metadata key/value pairs when dispatching a command:

 ```elixir
 :ok = ExampleApp.dispatch(command, metadata: %{"issuer_id" => issuer_id, "user_id" => "user@example.com"})
 ```

-In addition to the metadata key/values you provide, the following system values will be included in the metadata passed to an event handler:
+In addition to the metadata key/values you provide, the `t:Commanded.EventStore.EnrichedMetadata.t()` struct includes the following system values:

 - `application` - the `Commanded.Application` associated with the event handler.
 - `handler_name` - the name of the event handler.